 Developing and managing policies, procedures, and standards for volunteers

 Resolving conflict or managing the grievance process.

-Complaining about a volunteers work
+Complaining about a volunteer work

 Ask people to volunteer and then when they show up not use them